Old Three Hundred

 An 1833 map of Coahuila and Texas: Austin's colony is the large pink area in the southeast.

 The "Old Three Hundred" were 297 grantees who purchased 307 parcels of land from Stephen Fuller Austin in Mexican Texas.
 Each grantee was head of a household, or in some cases, a partnership of unmarried men.
 Austin was an American approved in 1822 by Mexico as an empresario for this effort, after the nation had gained independence from Spain.
-By 1825, the colony had a population of 1,790, including 443 enslaved African Americans.
-Because the Americans believed they needed enslaved workers, Austin negotiated with the Mexican government to gain approval, as the new nation was opposed to slavery.
-Mexico abolished it in 1829.
+By 1825, the colony had a population of 1,790.

 The colony encompassed an area that ran from the Gulf of Mexico on the south, to near present-day Jones Creek in Brazoria County, Brenham in Washington County, Navasota in Grimes County, and La Grange in Fayette County.
-It was the first authorized colony of Anglo-American settlers and enslaved African Americans in Mexico.
+It was the first official colony of Anglo-American settlers in Mexico.

 Implementation

 American Moses Austin was authorized as an empresario by Joaquín de Arredondo of Spain to create a colony of Americans in Texas, which was lightly populated, as a bulwark against the native Comanche people.
 Before this plan could be implemented, Moses Austin died in Missouri in 1821.
 That same year, Mexico gained independence from Spain.

-Stephen F. Austin agreed to carry out his father's plan for a colony.
+Stephen F. Austin carried out his father's plan to settle the untamed region.
 At the end of the summer of 1821, a small group of Anglo-American settlers and he crossed into Texas.
 Before he reached San Antonio to meet with the governor, the group learned that Mexico had gained its independence from Spain.
 Texas was now a Mexican province rather than a Spanish one.
-Governor Martinez assured Austin that the new Mexican government would honor the colonization contract.
+Governor Martinez assured Austin that the new Mexican government would honor Spain's contract.

 Austin returned to Louisiana to recruit settlers.
 He offered land at 12 cents per acre, which was 10% of what comparable acreage sold for in the United States.
 The settlers were required to satisfy four regulations: